-- (f) Member States or their regional or local authorities when not acting in their capacity as public authorities. - 2.
-This Directive also lays down rules concerning transparency of conditions and information requirements for payment services, and the respective rights and obligations of payment service users and payment service providers in relation to the provision of payment services as a regular occupation or business activity.
+2. This Directive also lays down rules concerning transparency of conditions and information requirements for payment services, and the respective rights and obligations of payment service users and payment service providers in relation to the provision of payment services as a regular occupation or business activity.

+Article 2 Scope

-- 1. This Directive shall apply to payment services provided within the Union, where both the payer's payment service provider and the payee's payment service provider are, or the sole payment service provider in the payment transaction is, located therein.
-Article 78 and Title III shall also apply to payment transactions where only one of the payment service providers is located within the Union, in respect to those parts of the payments transaction which are carried out in the Union. - Title III shall apply to payment services in any currency. and Title IV shall apply to payment services made in any currency witheuro or the exception currency of a Member State outside the Articles of Section 2, Chapter 3, Title IV. euro area. - 3.
-Member States may waive the application of all or part of the provisions of this Directive to the institutions referred to in Article 2(5)(2)-(23) of Directive 2013/36/EU, with the exception of those referred to in paragraph 5(2) and (3) of that Article.
+- 1. This Directive shall apply to payment services provided within the Union. - Title III and Title IV shall apply to payment transactions in the currency of a Member State where both the payer's payment service provider and the payee's payment service provider are, or the sole payment service provider in the payment transaction is, located therein. - 1b.
+Title III and Title IV, except for articles 73 to 77, shall also apply to payment transactions in a currency that is not the currency of a Member State where both the payer's payment service provider and the payee's payment service provider are, or the sole payment service provider in the payment transaction is, located therein.

+- 1c.
+Title III, except for articles 38 (1) (b), 45 (2) (e), 45 (5) (f) and 49, and Title IV, except for articles 55 (2) and (4), 67, 68, 72, 74 (1), 80, 82 shall also apply to payment transactions where only one of the payment service providers is located within the Union, in respect to those parts of the payments transaction which are carried out in the Union. - 1d.
+Member States may extend the application of all or part of the provisions referred to in paragraphs 1b and 1c to payment transactions referred to in those paragraphs. - Member States may waive the application of all or part of the provisions of this Directive to the institutions referred to in Article 2(5)(4)-(23) of Directive 2013/36/EU.